 - Rating – 7/10

 Situated at Wet And Wild Hawaii This is a great Luau to visit following a day enjoying the park.
 The Luau itself follows on the fun theme by not taking itself too seriously.
 It’s hosted by the Chief who keeps things fun and entertaining throughout.
-The Chief is often described as the best thing about the Luau.
-And that’s not meant in a derogatory way.
-The Chiefs Luau is a solid offering and competitively priced.
-It’s hard to recommend making the trip just for the Luau, it’s good but we would prefer Paradise cove anyway.
-But if the whole family are at Wet and Wild it makes sense to stay on and continue the fun.
+The Chief is often described as the best thing about the Luau, and that’s not meant in a derogatory way.
+The Chiefs Luau is a solid offering but pricing has started to surge really high for what is on offer.
+It’s hard to recommend making the trip just for the Luau, it’s good, but we definitely rate the Paradise Cove Luau the best in Kapolei.
+If the whole family is at Wet and Wild it makes sense to stay on and continue the fun.

 KA WA‘A, a Luau at Aulani – A Disney Luau- Kapolei